IRCAD/trusted_code_nsd/README.md

    ```

-3. Note about the naming convension

-   An annotator could be: "1", "2" or "gt" for data analysis, and: "1", "2", "gt" or "auto" for the other modules
+# Data checking
+   - Download the data folder "TRUSTED_submission"
+   - Check the folder structure which is given in the file README.txt in the folder "TRUSTED_submission"

+# Data processing and analysis

+3. Notes:

+   - The config file used i this section is "configs/anaconfig.yml"
+   - In this file, set "data_location" properly
+   - Check that the structure of the folder "TRUSTED_submission" and the convension naming used matches with the one used in "configs/anaconfig.yml" for the "PROVIDED" subfolders
+   - In out python scripts, an annotator is represented by the values: "1" for annotator 1, "2" for annotator 2, "gt" for ground-truth segmentations, and "auto" for automatic segmentations

-4. Estimate the ground-truth masks
+4. To estimate the ground-truth masks

    In the file configs/anaconfig.yml, set the values of:
    myUS_fusedmasks_location, myCT_fusedmasks_location, fuse_USmask, fuse_CTmask, as you want, and run the command
    ```
    python src/trusted_datapaper_ds/dataprocessing/estimate_gtmasks.py --config_path configs/anaconfig.yml
    ```
    Note: in the file "src/trusted_datapaper_ds/dataprocessing/estimate_gtmasks.py", line 89, there are some resizing option parameters, to avoid memory overload.
-I choose by default [384, 256, 256] just for the US data which are quite big.
+I choose by default [512, 384, 384] just for the US data which are quite big.
 Depending to your memory, you can set different values.

-5. Estimate the ground-truth landmarks
+5. To estimate the ground-truth landmarks

    In the file configs/anaconfig.yml, set the values of:
    myUS_fusedlandmarks_location, myCT_fusedlandmarks_location, fuse_USlandmark, fuse_CTlandmark, as you want, and run the command